Ranking Your Favorite Pets by Annual Cost

 #5.
 Turtles ($350-$1,200)

 Once again, the type of turtle makes a huge difference.
 Most turtles can live for decades, but the requirements for keeping them healthy will range dramatically depending on the breed.
+Be sure to consult with a qualified vet for advice and guidance.

 #6.
 Small reptiles ($300-$1,300)